This woman is my hero.

 Ever since I was a kid, I’ve tried to break the rules.
 First the Ninja Turtles.
 Then I asked my mom if I could marry my best friend Sunny, and she said I could marry whoever I wanted.
 Legally, she was wrong, but I still remember that conversation.
-I turned out to like boys, so that point is a little moot.
+(Note from the future — aka 2015 — I turned out to like boys and girls and those who identify as neither or both, and these days in most states, it’s finally true.)
 When I was about five, my mom introduced me to an Alaskan Folk Singer named Libby Roderick.
 I remember going to see her concert in Anchorage, and some of my most clear memories of my early childhood involve her music.

 One day I was in my mom’s room singing one of her songs.
 “If you see a dream, for god’s sake free it.
 If you have a hope, help it grow.
 If you can be a hero, for god’s sake be one.
 If you have a prisoner, let her go…let her go.”

 It was at that point that my mom walked in, and I got really embarrassed.
 Libby’s music stayed with me throughout the years.
 Her words are simple, powerful poetry.
 Her song How Could Anyone has been used around the world, and she has been a strong voice in the face of discrimination, racism, and violence.
 I still have all her CDs, and I encourage you to check out her website and consider purchasing her music (it’s also available on iTunes).